-You may be wondering why I would be writing about a British PUB based in Japan…?
-Could it be because it’s my home away from home?
-Or it can be found pretty much anywhere throughout the country?
-Or better yet, because of HAPPY HOUR!!!
+You may be wondering why I would be writing about a British PUB named Hub based in Japan…?
+Could it be because it’s my home Hub away from home?
+Or that Hub can be found pretty much anywhere throughout the country?
+Or better yet, because of Hub’s HAPPY HOUR!!!

 HUB PUB Features